Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit

-In Section \ref{notationprelimsec} we first review some results we will need; in Section \ref{posetmapsec} we recall the poset $\mathcal D_P$ associated to the nilpotent commutator $\mathcal N_B$ of $B=J_P$ and more particularly to a maximal nilpotent subalgebra $\mathcal U_B$ of the centralizer $\mathcal C_B$.
+In Section \ref{notationprelimsec} we first review some results we will need.
+In Section \ref{posetmapsec} we recall the poset $\mathcal D_P$ associated to the nilpotent commutator $\mathcal N_B$ of $B=J_P$ and more particularly to a maximal nilpotent subalgebra $\mathcal U_B$ of the centralizer $\mathcal C_B$.
 Let $Q=(u,u-r)$ with $u>r\ge 2$ and put $B=J_Q$.
 After dividing the partitions in $\mathfrak Q^{-1}(Q)$ into three types A, B and C, in Section \ref{threesubsetsec}, we prove in Section \ref{tablesec} the main Theorem~\ref{tablethm} which specifies the filling of the table $\mathcal T(Q)$ with A rows and B/C hooks.
-We give examples and properties of the tables in Section \ref{tableproperitessec}; we obtain in Corollary~\ref{normalpatterncor} the normal pattern case first shown by R. Zhao \cite{Z}.
-In Section \ref{tablecompletenesssec} we show that the table $\mathcal T(Q)$ is the complete inverse image of $Q$ under the map $\mathfrak Q$ (Theorem \ref{table2thm}).
-In Section \ref{equationsec} we study the equations for loci $\mathfrak Z(P_{k,\ell})$ in the affine space $\mathcal U_B$: these loci are the algebraic subsets of $\mathcal U_B$ parametrizing the matrices $A\in \mathcal U_B$ with $P_A=P_{k,\ell}$.
-In Section~\ref{gradingUBsec} we describe the grading on $\mathcal U_B$ determined by the $sl_2$-triple associated to $B$, where $B=J_P$ for an arbitrary partition $P$.
-In Section \ref{orbitequationsec} we show that the equations of these loci are $sl_2$-homogeneous (Proposition \ref{homogprop}).
-In Section~\ref{proposalsec}, joint with M. Boij, we conjecture that the closure $\overline{\mathfrak Z(P_{k,\ell})}$ is an irreducible complete intersection of codimension $k+\ell-2$ in $\mathcal U_B$, where again $B=J_Q$ and $Q=(u,u-r)$ with $u>r\ge 2$.
-We also propose equations for $\overline{\mathfrak Z(P_{k,\ell})}$.
-Note that by Proposition \ref{ubnbprop}(c) we have $\mathcal U_B=\mathcal N_B$ for the partitions $Q=(u,u-r)$ with $u>r\ge 2$.
+We also give some properties of the tables in Remark \ref{tablerem} and we display the $Q=(27,3)$ table in Example \ref{27,3ex} and Table \ref{27,3table}.
+We obtain in Corollary~\ref{normalpatterncor} the alternating pattern case first shown by R. Zhao \cite{Z}, which occurs for $u\gg r$.\footnote{These are called \emph{normal} patterns in \cite{IKVZ} and \cite{Z}.} In Section \ref{tablecompletenesssec} we show that the table $\mathcal T(Q)$ is the complete inverse image of $Q$ under the map $\mathfrak Q$ (Theorem~\ref{table2thm}).